No Google Doodle For Easter: Google Snubs Easter For 17th Year In A Row

 He went on to say that Google routinely snubbing Easter seems intentional, since it is such a large and culturally important holiday for Christians everywhere.

-“Yes, this is a “cultural blind spot” that looks more and more with each passing year like a deliberate in-your-face omission.”
+“Yes, this is a ‘cultural blind spot’ that looks more and more with each passing year like a deliberate in-your-face omission.”

 Instapundit’s Ed Driscoll said that you only have to notice that there’s no Easter Doodle to understand why Google omits it compared to other holidays.